-The Law on Disaster Risk Reduction and Emergency Management ("Official Gazette of RS", No. 87 of November 13, 2018) deviated from the usual definition of such laws on the basis of "protection and rescue" or "civil protection", so it is as such by including the phrase "disaster risk reduction" has become more comprehensive.
-However, even in such a "broader" law, which, to tell the truth, must be said to be "more advanced" than similar laws of countries in the region, aspects of climate change are omitted.
+The Law on Disaster Risk Reduction and Emergency Management ("Official Gazette of RS", No. 87 of November 13, 2018) deviated from the previous definition of such laws on the basis of "protection and rescue" or "civil protection", so by including the phrase "disaster risk reduction", it has become more comprehensive.
+However, even in such a "broader" law, which, must be said to be "more advanced" than similar laws of countries in the region, aspects of climate change are omitted.